 Raven frowned at him.
 He looked back inquiringly, eyebrows raised, waiting.
 Finally seeming to resign herself to the fact that he wasn't going away until she answered, she said, "I like the rain, that's all."

 He took up the thread of conversation again readily.
 "I'm not too much of a fan.
-You can't go outside because it's all slippery and nasty, and I always feel like I have to take a shower or something when I go out in it.
-Which is just weird, 'cause you're already getting all wet, you know?"
+It's no fun outside because it's slippery, and nasty, and hard to run and fly in, and I always feel like I have to take a shower when I come back inside.
+Which is stupid, 'cause you just got all wet, right?"

 He wished he could tell if she were listening.
 "I guess," was all she responded with.
 She turned her gaze back to the rain, leaving him wishing he hadn't spoken after all.